PRINCIPAL OFFICE: DALLAS, TEXAS: (214) 670-9989 | TOLL FREE: (866) 670-9989

 Impact of Denied Mental Health Treatment in Jail

-Denial of mental health treatment in jails can lead to profound negative implications for inmates.
-From increased risk of suicide to increased risk of relapse for their mental illness and increased chronic health care donations, which can be deadly.
+Denial of mental health treatment in jails can lead to profound negative implications for inmates, from increased risk of suicide to increased risk of relapse for their mental illness and increased chronic health care conditions, which can be deadly.

 Prevalence of Mental Health Issues in Jails